ad-si/adriansieber-com/_drafts/germany-you-have-failed-the-metric-system.md

 This, however, does not necessarily mean 09:00 (9 AM).
 It can just as well mean 21:00 (9 PM).

-One might argue that the same problem holds true for US english to a certain degree as well.
+One might argue that the same problem holds true for US English to a certain degree as well.
 The advantage of the US system, however, is that "nine P-M" is even shorter to say than "nine o-clock".